 As I suggest above, there are other behaviors that should trigger alarms in the observer, long before a person becomes so violent.
 Maybe it is better to report to police those with rage.
 However, we have to learn how to sense rage in people.
 Rage that “bubbles over” into a very obvious anger, where they do things like what we see in “road rage” are mainly due to very short-lived problems (although they do not seem that short-lasting to the person showing the rage).

 Rage can be extremely quiet.
 When a child cannot seem to make many friends easily, and who seems to drift in and out of a relationship, the child may be having difficulty making attachments.
 Some of these children may resent anything that “friend” has done and it adds up to rage.
-The resentfulness may never be expressed toward that “friend”, but may add up with other events to the point where the child, now an adult, understands that the mother is the one responsible for their lack of success in life.
+The resentfulness may never be expressed toward that “friend,” but may add up with other events to the point where the child, now an adult, understands that the mother is the one responsible for their lack of success in life.
 Expression of this early rage will vary throughout one’s life for the simple reason that we gain perspective as we age.
-We blame the kid we are fighting with when we are six, but we don’t start to add up all the incidences of rage until we reach adulthood when we can look at them with more distance.
+We blame the kid we are fighting with when we are six, but we don’t start to add up all the incidences of rage until we reach more distance from the events.

 This rage might be expressed by an avoidance of interaction that might cause the rage.
 A child learns very quickly not to stick out when they have been rejected by the mother because she will criticize anything that the child does that might make it obvious that something is wrong.
 The mother doesn’t want the world to see how she has failed as a parent in any way, simply because she knows she can’t love this child.
 She is scared to death that someone might discover this.
 Thus, she might seem to want to do anything for her child as far as the neighbor or friend might see.
 But the child knows better and sees through this hypocrisy, and becomes even more distant.
 In fact, the mother may act like she cares when around other adults, but not when she is with the child alone.